Naveen-Khan/Patient-Registration-System/README.md

 ## Overview

-A voice-based AI patient registration system that collects U.S. patient demographic information through natural voice conversation, persists data to a database, and exposes it via a REST API.
+A production-oriented Voice AI agent that handles inbound patient registration calls for "Meridian Health Clinic".
+The AI agent ("Naveen") conducts a natural, conversational intake process, collects all required U.S. demographic data, confirms the information, and persists it to a Supabase (PostgreSQL) database.
+A companion REST API is exposed for querying and managing patient records.

 ## Architecture